9 Popular Hypoallergenic Cat Breeds

 This breed of cat looks more like a mischievous little fairy in appearance.
 It has an oversized head and a small body size.
 The Devon Rex cat is brilliant, active, mischievous, and loves heights.

-The cat weighs 5-9 pounds and has a lifespan of 9-15 years.
-The cat has short, curly, thin fine hair in various colors and patterns.
+The cat weighs 5-9 pounds and has a 9-15-year lifespan.
+The cat has short, curly, thin, fine hair in various colors and patterns.

-Devon Rex does not shed all the time and does not leave much fur when it sheds.
+Devon Rex does not shed all the time nor leave much fur when it sheds.
 This minimizes the spread of dander and other allergens in the home.
 Hence, this is why it is considered one of the hypoallergenic cat breeds.

 Also, their skin doesn’t collect much oil, making them nearly hypoallergenic.
 They do not require much grooming care.
 Just wipe down this cat’s coat to spread the natural oils and keep it clean.